-CWTS distinguishes three different types of affiliated organizations:
+CWTS distinguishes three different types of affiliated institutions:

 In the case of a component, the affiliated institution is actually part of or controlled by the university.
 Universitaire Ziekenhuizen Leuven is an example of a component, since it is part of the legal entity of Katholieke Universiteit Leuven.